Will Enbridge Inc. (ENB) benefit from Wall Street bulls Calls?

 Enbridge Inc. (ENB): Who are the competitors?

-The company’s main competitors (and peers) include Hess Corporation (HES) that is trading 108.96% up over the past 12 months and Suncor Energy Inc. (SU) that is 27.53% higher over the same period.
+The company’s main competitors (and peers) include Hess Corporation (HES) that is trading 87.33% up over the past 12 months.
 Enterprise Products Partners L.P.
-(EPD) is 52.01% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 60.04% from the last report on Mar 14, 2021 to stand at a total of 12.55 million short shares sold with a short interest ratio of 2.18.
+(EPD) is 40.24% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 17.69% from the last report on Mar 30, 2021 to stand at a total of 11.68 million short shares sold with a short interest ratio of 2.55.